By Jen Breeding

 - Note the list of “Searches related to…” at the bottom of the SERP.
 Based on Google’s user data, Google provides what other users search also search for related to your search topic (keyword)

 - Use the information in the “People Also Ask” section of the SERPs

 - Consider the questions asked and if you could answer the same questions but improve on the answer – review the article Google has chosen as the featured answer

 - Consider incorporating some of the “People Also Ask” questions into an FAQ landing page on your website

-When creating blogs, articles, and videos, focus on informational and educational content that is meaningfully related to your user and potential/current customers.
-Your content should balance self-promotional content with supporting educational, useful, and industry-specific content.
+When creating blogs, articles, and videos for Local SEO, focus on informational and educational content in and around your area and community.
+Your content should be a combination of self-promotional, supporting and educational, and local specific content.

 Tip: Write Articles for the Web Using Inverted Pyramid Style

-Using an inverted pyramid style gives a quick overview of the article at the top of the page, informing users if the article, blog, or landing page will provide the information they’re seeking in their search query.
+Using an inverted pyramid style in an article simply put is placing your conclusion at the top of the page vs the bottom.
 Keep those 15 seconds in mind.

 4. Optimize Content for Rich Snippets Using Structured Data

 Search Engine Results Pages no longer are 10 blue links on a page.
 Today’s search results include rich results such as Featured Snippets, People Also Ask, the Knowledge Panel, and image and video carousels.
 Google uses structured data found in a page’s HTML to determine eligibility for rich results.